jaxio/jaxio.github.com/documentation/celerio/modification.md

 `If yes`, Celerio takes no risk, it generates the file in the collision folder (details are provided further).
 `If no`,   Celerio replaces the file with the new generated content.

 Note that if the generated file has the same content as the old one, Celerio does not regenerate it in order to preserve the file's timestamp.

 > ** Important **
 >
-> If you delete the `.celerio/generated.xml file` Celerio has no way to determine if a file has been manually modified or not and you may loose
+> If you delete the `.celerio/generated.xml file` Celerio has no way to determine if a file has been manually modified
-> your modifications unless the file has been committed to your Source Control System.
+> or not and you may loose your modifications.

 <a name="java-files"></a>
 ## Java files